2024 United States state legislative elections: Alaska

 Half of the seats of the Alaska Senate and all of the seats of the Alaska House of Representatives were up for election in 2024.
-The Alaska Senate and the Alaska House of Representatives are controlled by coalitions of Democrats, Republicans, and independents.
+The Alaska Senate and the Alaska House of Representatives were controlled by coalitions of Democrats, Republicans, and independents.
 The Democratic-led coalition in the Senate maintained control, but it lost seats to the conservative Republican minority.
 A Democratic-led coalition won control of the House of Representatives over the previous Republican-led coalition.